 All focus values are expressed as the number of microns of longitudinal motion of the Secondary Mirror (sometimes referred to as "piston" or "despace").
 1 micron at the secondary induces 6 nanometers of rms wavefront error.

 A summary of model values covering one year at a time may be obtained as a single text file.
 The values are given as a function of Modified Julian date along with a time in normal date and time format.
-The focus values given are for a mean camera position.
-Camera-specific corrections are about 0.25 microns and are listed below in units of microns.
+The focus values given are for a central camera position.
+Camera specific corrections are up to about half a micron and are listed below in units of microns.